ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 4. The authenticationManager() function is defining the token verify logic.
 This class will be use to check the user authentication when a token is refreshed.

 ##### IV.
 Optional: custome token authority verification logic
-If the default token manager does not meet your requirement, which is happening all the time, you assign you own authenticationProvider by following code.
+If the default token manager does not meet your requirement, which is happening all the time, you could assign you own authenticationProvider by following code.
 ```java
 @Override
 protected void configure(AuthenticationManagerBuilder auth) throws Exception {